 You’ll get what you are given – attitudes in LNG sales

-Do you remember Charles Dickens novel Oliver Twist?
+Do you remember Charles Dickens’s novel Oliver Twist?
 In one scene – quite at the beginning of the tale – there is the stone hall where Oliver summons all the courage he can muster and asks for one more bowl of porridge.

-Its a classic novel children learn the world over (their parents might even hope their kids are grateful for the outstanding life they have now).
+It’s a classic novel children learn the world over (their parents might even hope their kids are grateful for the outstanding life they have now).
 But it also tellingly reminds me of the LNG world.
 The LNG seller is the master with an apron who keeps the buyers eternally hungry hoping that he might get ever more cash forever less product.

 The very same gamble had haunted the European Natural Gas scene with Russians, Norwegians, and Algerians wielding the big stick.
 But in Europe, the Natural Gas market has faltered and as a result, attitudes have softened – to a degree.
 They will no doubt soften much more.